codex-team/workflow/README.md

 ## Set Environment Variables & run

-Rename `.env.example` to `.env` and set require env for application.
+Rename `.env.example` to `.env.sample` and set require env for application.
 Then run with following command.
 ```bash
 $ yarn start